• HOME

 One of the most popular things to do in San Juan La Laguna that you can’t miss out on is climbing up to the Cerro Kiaq’Aiswaan, also known simply as the Mirador Cerro de la Cruz (because there’s a cross at the top of the hill).

 Getting to the Cerro de la Cruz in San Juan La Laguna is easy.
 Hop in a tuk-tuk for Q5 from the dock (or walk the 10-15 minutes via the colorful streets) to get to the entrance of the Parque Kiaq’Aiswaan.
-The entrance fee is Q10 per person.
+The entrance fee is Q30 per person.

-Once you get your ticket, you’ll begin your gentle ascent up the stairs, which were recently renovated and painted to depict the colorful motifs and textiles of the Tz’utujil Maya of San Juan.
+Once you get your ticket, you’ll begin your gentle ascent up the stairs, which were renovated and painted to depict the colorful motifs and textiles of the Tz’utujil Maya of San Juan.

 On your way up, you’ll have awesome views of the Indian Nose mountain summit.
 Reaching the lookout deck over San Juan takes around 15-20 minutes of hiking.

-You’ll no doubt work up a sweat as we did so remember to bring water!
+You’ll no doubt work up a sweat as we did, so remember to bring water!
 Sunscreen and a hat are also wise on sunny, hot days, and a light jacket on cooler, cloudy (or windy) days.

 Once at the top, you’ll have epic panoramic views overlooking San Juan La Laguna, San Pedro La Laguna, and the volcanoes of San Pedro, Tolimán (and its little cone of Cerro del Oro).
 You’ll also glimpse the peak of Volcán Atitlán.